 The only difference being that rather than the people, now the ritual was continued by the administrators and security forces.
 Every year since then a new ritual is followed on the day of the fair.
 The Rangers of Pakistan present chadar, which is offered to the shrine of Baba Chamliyal.
 The Rangers of Pakistan are also in turn presented the shakar and sharbat of the shrine by the Indian BSF men.
 The Pakistani Rangers carry these and offer these to the people.
 The chadar presented by the Pakistani Rangers is kept as a pious material.

-This ritual involves the following: (1) Early in the morning the BSF and the district officials on the Indian side receive a team of Pakistan Rangers along with members of the Sialkot civil administration and some civilians (depending on the situation – if the situation in the border is tense and hostility between the two side is aggravated, then the civilians may not be a part of the group).
+This ritual involves the following: (1) Early in the morning the BSF and the district officials on the Indian side receive a team of Pakistan Rangers along with members of the Sialkot civil administration and some civilians (depending on the situation – if the situation in the border is tense and hostility between the two sides is aggravated, then the civilians may not be a part of the group).
 (2) The Pakistani Rangers offer chadar at the shrine.
-(3) There is exchange of sweets between the Pakistani and Indian officials.
+(3) There is an exchange of sweets between the Pakistani and Indian officials.
 (4) There is a meeting between the Pakistani and Indian officials.
 (5) The shakar and sharbat are loaded onto trollies and sent to the Pakistani side.

 What remains important about the whole ritual is the involvement of Indian and Pakistani border forces as well as administrators and politicians.
 The fair is organised under the supervision of BSF and Pakistani Rangers.
 The district administration meanwhile organises the fair.
 The significance of the fair lies in the fact that the ritual of exchange of chadar, shakar and sharbat has continued through the worst periods of hostility between India and Pakistan.
 During the period of militancy, the fair was organised at low key.
 But since 2003, the fair is being organised in a very celebrative manner.